A full day

 facilitated by Jan van Boeckel.

-Together with Mikael Malmaeus and Gunilla Kindstrand, Jan van Boeckel was
+Together with Mikael Malmaeus and Gunilla Kindstrand, Jan van Boeckel

 one of the keynote speakers at this seminarium about different